adambrosio/portfolio/README.md

 # homework-2
-// NOT COMPLETED AS OF 4/26 -AD
+// NOT COMPLETED AS OF 8/25
 // Updated portfolio page with project 1 and two homeworks
 // Links to deployed site and repo
+// Need to add additional project(s)